The Desert Of Forbidden Art (2011)

 One anecdote about Savitsky flouting an official demand to remove an offending painting ends with this deftly scoffing voice-over from his stand-in, Ben Kingsley: "Anti-Soviet?
 Of course.
 Degenerate?
 No way."

 Audience Reviews for The Desert Of Forbidden Art

-Discuss The Desert Of Forbidden Art
+Discuss The Desert Of Forbidden Art on our Movie forum!